During you childhood, you heard many rumours of unique weapons of great or terrible deeds, here are some that you remember…

 Footgear made of bear leather and set with opals, which grant the wearer silent, hasted movement.

-This wondrous pair of leather boots once sped Feanor, creator of the Silmarils and the mightiest of the Eldar, to fulfill his hero’s challenge and do battle for a Middle-Earth held in thrall.
+This wondrous pair of leather boots once sped Feanor, creator of the Silmarils and the mightiest of the Eldar, to fulfil his hero’s challenge and do battle for a Middle-Earth held in thrall.
 “Dear-bought those songs shall be accounted, and yet shall be well-bought.
 For the price could be no other.”

 A pair of high-laced shoes, bestowing extraordinary agility and proof against the powers of corruption and withering.